livingbio/DeepMining/README.md

 ### Instructions ###
 -------------------------------
 One can easily run a GCP-based hyperparameter optimization process thanks to this code.
-This is mostly done by the **SmartSampling** function, which iteratively ask to asses the quality of a selected hyperparameter set.
+This is mostly done by the **SmartSampling** function, which iteratively ask to assess the quality of a selected hyperparameter set.
 This quality should be returned by the **scoring function** which is implemented by the user and depends on the pipeline.
 This function should return a list of performance estimations, which would usually be either a single estimation or all k-fold cross-validation results.

 To run it on a new pipeline, create a folder *newPipeline* in the Test folder, and create a Python script as run_exp.py in CodeTest_SmartSampling.
 The SmartSmapling function has many parameters but most of them have default values.
-Basically the user jsut has to provide a *scoring_function* and a *parameter_bounds* array (n_parameters,2).
+Basically the user just has to provide a *scoring_function* and a *parameter_bounds* array (n_parameters,2).
 The software will try to find the best parameter set within these ranges by iteratively calling the *scoring_function*.

 ### Examples ###
 -------------------------------